arthurpark/primitive-ui/ABOUT.md

-# About element-ui
+# About primitive-ui

-element-ui is set of low level React components that can be used to build more complex components.
+primitive-ui is set of low level React components that can be used to build more complex components.
 It's powered by excellent Tailwild CSS.
 It has a simple goal; build composable UI faster, and with less error.
 It's written in TypeScript to provide correctness and code completion.
 This was created to solve some of pain potins while I was building a React app with uitility-first CSS.

 If you're curious about philosophy behind uitility-first CSS, I highly recommend these 2 articles: